Texas ban on gender-affirming health care for minors blocked, Missouri ban allowed to take effect

 COLUMBIA, Mo.
-(AP) — A judge on Friday blocked Texas' ban on gender-affirming health care for minors while a separate judge in Missouri allowed a similar ban to take effect, underscoring the mixed verdict in courtrooms across the U.S. this year over a historic wave of restrictions aimed at transgender youth.
+(AP) — A judge on Friday blocked Texas' ban on gender-affirming health care for minors while a separate judge in Missouri let a similar ban take effect, jumbling again where in the U.S. transgender youth can receive treatment.

+The conflicting decisions, handed down hours apart in two Republican-led states, reflected the legal unpredictability that is unfolding nationwide over a historic wave of new laws this year that target LGBTQ+ rights.

+“Across the country, countless transgender youth are having their well-being threatened and their lives uprooted by dangerous and unconstitutional bans,” said Elizabeth Gill, an attorney for the ACLU, which represented families and doctors challenging the Texas ban.

 More than 20 states have adopted laws to ban some gender-affirming care for minors, although some are not yet in effect or have been put on hold by courts.
 Many of them prevent transgender minors from accessing hormone therapies, puberty blockers and transition surgeries, even though medical experts say such surgical procedures are rarely performed on children.